North Carolina Barbecue (27 Iconic Restaurants, History, and More)

 And that brings us to a breakdown of East versus West, with some barbecue restaurants you should visit in each region of North Carolina.

 Lexington-style barbecue history reads like a family tree, starting with Sid Weaver.
-In 1919 he started selling cue out of a tent in the middle of town.
+In 1919 he started selling barbecue out of a tent in the middle of town.

-Soon after, Jesse Swicegood joined him and now Lexington has more than fifteen barbecue restaurants.
-These men trained other chefs including Warner Stamey and even today pitmasters in Lexington to use Weaver and Swicegood’s methods with only a slight variation.
+Soon after, Jesse Swicegood joined him, and now Lexington is a hotspot for NC barbecue restaurants.
+These men trained other chefs, including Warner Stamey and even today pitmasters in Lexington, to use Weaver and Swicegood’s methods with only a slight variation.

 Lexington-style uses only the pork shoulder smoked long and slow over hickory until it is fall-apart tender.
-Basted with a “dip” of tomato, vinegar and perhaps some spice, the smoked meat is served traditionally with a slaw also containing tomato, making it red.
+Basted with a “dip” of tomato, vinegar, and perhaps some spice, the smoked meat is traditionally served with a slaw containing tomato, making it red.

 Read More: 20+ Wonderful Things to Do in Lexington